The Merkur HD Slant is literally a double-edged sword.

 The great thing about buying this in Amazon is their return policy wherein you can return this product just in case it does not fit your needs.

-For beginners, they have to learn the art of wet shaving first before even thinking using a razor like this.
+For beginners, they have to learn the art of wet shaving first before even thinking using a razor such as this.

-This is a great second razor for men who want something that’s more efficient.
+This is an excellent second razor for men who want something more efficient.

 This is also great for men with sensitive skin because the slanted razor provides less drag than DE razors with a flat angled blade.